50 Interesting & Fun Facts About Kentucky State to Discover

 Bluegrass is a type of grass that grows in pastures and lawns across Kentucky.
 This plant can grow all over the country, but it was initially only found in this state.

 When Bobby Mackey's Music World first opened in 1978, the owners likely had no idea that it would one day become famous.
-In the years since it's become a state institution and a Kentucky symbol.
+It's become a state institution and a Kentucky symbol in the years since.

 While whiskey may have been invented in Scotland, its bourbon variation has more American roots.
 It's unknown for sure who invented the drink first, but many attribute it to Elijah Craig from Kentucky.